-During the quarter, Almaden continued with the work programs towards completion of the Pre-Feasibility Study.
-Shortly after the end of the quarter, on April 3rd, 2017, Almaden announced the results of the independent Pre-Feasibility Study ("PFS") and resource update prepared in accordance with National Instrument 43-101 ("NI 43-101") for the Ixtaca precious metals deposit.
+On May 17, 2017, Almaden filed on SEDAR the independent Pre-Feasibility Study ("PFS") and resource update which were prepared in accordance with National Instrument 43-101 ("NI 43-101") for the Ixtaca precious metals deposit.
+A summary of the PFS is provided in the section below titled "Mineral Properties".